 Remove the supernatant and resuspend the epithelial cell pellet in HBSS with 2% FBS and 1% Pen Strep.

-Transfer the intestinal tissue from step 2 to 7 ml of enzymatic digestion solution, then incubate for 30 minutes at 17 C on a gyratory shaker.
+Transfer the intestinal tissue from step 2 to 7 ml of enzymatic digestion solution, then incubate for 30 minutes at 17°C on a gyratory shaker.

 Collect and save the cell suspension at 17 °C.